insourceasia/insourceasia.github.io/insource/content/usecase/recruitment.md

 ## Introduction

 In today's fast-paced world, recruiters face the challenge of finding the right candidates for job openings.
 The process of sifting through countless resumes and matching them with job descriptions can be time-consuming and inefficient.
-This is where InSource Langflow comes in.
-In this blog post, we will explore a use case of how InSource Langflow, an OpenAI no-code flow based on Langchain, can help recruiters input their candidate database and match job descriptions with candidates, streamlining the recruitment process.
+This is where InSource Flow comes in.
+In this blog post, we will explore a use case of how InSource Flow, an OpenAI no-code flow based on Langchain, can help recruiters input their candidate database and match job descriptions with candidates, streamlining the recruitment process.

 ## Customer Problem Statement